P.A.T.C.H. Assessment Scale v. 3

 I created the first version of the P.A.T.C.H.
 (Pretest for Attitudes Toward Computers in Healthcare) in 1996 to help my students explore their feelings about learning to use computers both in education and healthcare.
 Further revisions occurred in 2007, which culminated in the second version.
 The third version debuted in 2011 to include statements related to social media, ehealth, electronic health records, and mobile technology.
 It also streamlined the scoring process.
 This scale focuses on attitudes and feelings about using computers in the practice setting.
 You may download a pdf copy to print and complete by hand in the Competencies Plan section below.

 Or, you can click on the right image to securely complete and score the assessment scale online.
-You will need to create an account in the course area to access the online scale.
-If you are from an educational institution, please ensure that the site is approved by your server so you receive your confirmation email when you sign up.
-Also remember to notice your final score to compare it to the scale interpretations (download at bottom of page this is part of the pdf version of the Scale and the Personal Plan).
+Just complete the simple registration to access the online scale.
+You will receive an email with your final score certicate (or you can download it from the assessment space once done).
+Complare your final score to the scale interpretations (you can also download this at bottom of page as part of the pdf version of the Scale and the Personal Plan).

 Over the years, the P.A.T.C.H.
 Scale has been used quite consistently by various educators from around the globe (i.e. USA, Canada.
 Philippines, Jamaica, China, and Turkey) to test their Nursing student's attitudes towards computers in health care.
 Nurse administrators and clinicians have used it with various groups of nurses working in hospitals, community health centers, schools, and home health.
 It has also been used in several graduate students' thesis and dissertation work and by other nurse researchers.
 Some published highlights are listed below.
 If you would like to use the P.A.T.C.H.
 Scale in your research, writing, or curriculum materials, please contact me for written permission, and cite the Scale appropriately in your work.

 Various International Work that Includes the P.A.T.C.H.
 Scale